hlcas/CRISPR-detector-test/README.md

 # Usage
 ## 1. Single amplicon & pooled amplicons sequencing data analysis
+(1) scripts/amplicon/CRISPRdetectorAMPmap.py is used to mapping sequencing reads to amplicons.
+(2) scripts/amplicon/CRISPRdetectorAMPcall.py is used to call variants using EditCounterByAllele.
+(3) scripts/amplicon/CRISPRdetectorAMPstat.py is used to calculate editing activities.
+(4) scripts/amplicon/CRISPRdetectorAMP_TNscope.py is used to call variants using TNscope.
+(5) scripts/amplicon/CRISPRdetectorAMPanno.py is used to annotate variants called by TNscope.
+To calculate editing activity:
+You should run CRISPRdetectorAMPmap.py, CRISPRdetectorAMPcall.py and CRISPRdetectorAMPstat.py.
+To call and annotate  reliable variants:
+You should run CRISPRdetectorAMPmap.py and CRISPRdetectorAMPanno.py

 ### 1.1 Mapping reads to amplicons
 ```
 python scripts/amplicon/CRISPRdetectorAMPmap.py